More Society Information:

-The Society's main contact with its members is through its website and forum and through Scalefour News, a quality, professionally printed, magazine which is published five times a year, and provides articles and news on finescale modelling, new developments and products, Society activities, practical advice, and honest reviews.
+The Society's main contact with its members is through Scalefour News, this website and the Scalefour Forum.
+Scalefour News is a quality, professionally printed, magazine which is published five times a year, and provides articles and news on finescale modelling, new developments and products, Society activities, practical advice, and honest reviews.

 Further technical information is published through in the Scalefour Handbook which covers a wide range of topics from basic track building to more advanced techniques.
-A copy of the Handbook is sent to all new members when they join and further new ones are sent to existing members as they are issued.
-Copies can also be downloaded by members as required from the members' section of this website.
+Copies can be downloaded by members as required from the members' section of this website.

 The Society also supports a large network of Area Groups, both in the UK and abroad, through which members can keep in touch with one another and, in many cases, work together on joint layouts and other projects.
 In addition to the Area Groups there is also a Narrow Gauge Study Group dedicated to developing and using finescale standards for narrow gauges.